Hackers, IT units focusing on smartphone security

 Most consumers have not protected their smartphones.
 Fewer than 5 percent of smartphones and tablets are installed with security software, according to Juniper Research.

-The research firm expects to see a surge in demand with the total annual market for mobile security software growing to $3.6 billion by 2016.
+The research firm expects to see a surge in demand with the total annual market for mobile security software growing to $3.6 billion (2.3 billion pounds) by 2016.

 "With more and more mobile devices being hijacked without the owner's knowledge, the risk of identity theft and personal financial loss is intensifying," said Peter Davin, chief executive of Cryptzone.